 Leave the cabbage in the solution for five minutes.
 Each side of the cabbage should be then sponged and rinsed off.
 Shake off excess water and dry.
 Each leaf must be inspected to make sure that it is insect-free.

-– Leek – Cut off the root approximately ???? cm from the bottom.
+– Cut off the root approximately less than 2 cm from the bottom.
 The green leaves on top should be cut off.
 The leek should then be split open down the side, spread out, each leaf washed and examined.
 To use the top green leaves for decoration, food-tying or any other purpose, the leaves must be split, washed on each side and brushed.
 They may then be used.

-– Lettuce – Only Iceberg and Boston lettuce may be used and should be prepared in one of two ways:
+– Only Iceberg and Boston lettuce may be used and should be prepared as follows:

 The four outside leaves of the lettuce must be removed and discarded.
-Cut the lettuce into quarters and separate all the leaves.
-Make a solution of 1 tablespoon of soap to 1 liter of water and swish to mix it well.
+Separate all the leaves.
+Make a solution of 1.
+1/2 TB of soap to 1 liter of water and swish to mix it well.

 Place the lettuce in the solution and leave for five minutes.
 Sponge each side of the lettuce then rinse.
 Excess water should be shaken off and dried.
 Every leaf must be inspected to make sure that it is insect-free.